AnnKruQA/PORTFOLIO/README.md

 ### Courses

 * Writing
+  * Advanced UX Writing (2-day workshop), Learn Design
   * Technical Writing: How to Write Software Documentation, Udemy
-  * Technical writing: How to write instructions for everyone, Udemy
+  * Technical writing: How to Write Instructions for Everyone, Udemy
   * Inclusive UX Writing, Udemy
   * Accessible UX Writing, Udemy
-  * Write clearly and effectively - the basics of plain language, Polska Fundacja Przedsiebiorczości
+  * Write clearly and effectively - the basics of plain language, Polska Fundacja Przedsiebiorczosci
   * ETR - how to construct texts that are easy to read and understand, SENSE
 * Accessibility
   * Accessible Technology Design, AccessibleEU Centre